 A group of Christian – largely Methodist – pacifists established Riverside community on an orchard and farm outside Nelson in 1941.
 At the time conscientious objectors were treated harshly, and Riverside residents faced antagonism from some locals.
 Founder Hubert Holdaway had his membership of the Motueka Fruitgrowers Association terminated, Riverside children were harassed at school, and the community was generally derided as ‘bloody pacifists’.1

 Others interpreted the message of Methodism as a call to pacifism, arguing that war was incompatible with the teachings of both Methodism and the Bible.
 Archie Barrington was a leader of the Christian Pacifist Society, made up mainly of young Methodists.
-By the outbreak of the Second World War it had over 500 members.
+By the outbreak of the Second World War it had more than 500 members.
 Some, such as Walter Lawry and Allan Handyside, were imprisoned as conscientious objectors.
-The Methodist church itself did not oppose the war, nor urge members not to fight.
+The Methodist church itself did not oppose the war or urge members not to fight.

 The Methodist church invested in a number of institutions aimed to help the poor and needy.
 Several city missions were established in the 1920s, which helped the sick, poor and hungry, both practically and spiritually.
-Methodist children’s homes, funded by donations from the community, were established in Auckland, Christchurch and Masterton.
+Methodist children’s homes, funded by donations from the community, were established in Auckland, Masterton and Christchurch.

 Social and cultural changes brought a relative decline in attendance numbers from the 1920s.
-Shrinking congregations made it difficult to maintain church property, and a number of local churches merged with their Presbyterian counterparts to form new union churches from the 1950s and 1960s.
+Shrinking congregations made it difficult to maintain church property, and a number of local churches merged with their Presbyterian counterparts to form new union churches from the 1950s.
 Methodists made up 4.5% of the total population in 1981 and 2.6% in 2013.

 From the 1950s an influx of immigrants from the Pacific Islands, where Methodism had been widespread since missionary influence in the early 19th century, provided some new growth to the New Zealand church.
 In 2013, 33% of New Zealand Methodists were of Pacific Islands ethnicity.